-In-Advance: An operator charges the customers in advance before providing the service.
-This leads to less customer satisfaction but operator is more secure from revenue point of view.
+In-Advance − An operator charges the customers in advance before providing the service.
+This leads to less customer satisfaction, but operator is more secure from revenue point of view.

-There is always a threshold up to what an operator can tolerate revenue loss associated with a particular customer same time there is a threshold of risk, an operator can take with a particular customer.
+There is always a threshold up to what an operator can tolerate revenue loss associated with a particular customer; same time, there is a threshold of risk an operator can take with a particular customer.

-Keeping the same concept, operators define different credit classes which they use to classify their customers and associate different credit and collection actions.
+Keeping the same concept, operators define different credit classes, which they use to classify their customers and associate different credit and collection actions.

 The credit class defines a category of the customer and associated risk of revenue can be taken with that customer.
 A credit class also defines which collections schedule is to be applied to the customer, should its owner fail to make the (undisputed) payments that are due.

-VIP Credit Class: This can be assigned to VIP customers and would have very high value of credit limit.
+VIP Credit Class − This can be assigned to VIP customers and would have very high value of credit limit.

-General Public Class: This is the most common credit class and would have almost $100 or $200 credit limit.
+General Public Class − This is the most common credit class and would have almost $100 or $200 credit limit.

 There could be infinite number of credit classes defined based on the requirements and category of the customers.

 There are mainly two stages where credit can be controlled for a particular type of customer category −

-For example: Customer having a credit Limit of $200, will be informed on 80% of usage by a mean of SMS, on reaching threshold of 90% might be informed by mean of a remainder call etc., and when 100% credit limit has been reached, then Out going might be barred.
+There are operators, who would like to bar (i.e., temporarily stop) the services if customer is breaching the credit limit and they would be unbarred once the payment is done.
+For example, a customer having a credit limit of $200 will be informed on 80% of usage by a means of SMS, on reaching a threshold of 90% might be informed by means of a reminder call, etc., and when 100% credit limit has been reached, then outgoing might be barred.

-To control the credit, operators like to bar only outgoing calls in case of Voice and SMS usage but in case of data download, customer would not be able to perform any data download.
+To control the credit, operators like to bar only outgoing calls in case of Voice and SMS usage, but in case of data download, customer would not be able to perform any data download.

 To control the credit at rating time, it is important to keep rating as real time as possible.
-If usage is not being captured in real time and it is being rated after a long gap then there is a possibility that customers would have crossed their credit limit and legally customer may not be able to pay the amount beyond their assigned credit limits, but this varies country to country and operator to operator.
+If usage is not being captured in real time and it is being rated after a long gap, then there is a possibility that customers would have crossed their credit limit and legally customer may not be able to pay the amount beyond their assigned credit limits, but this varies from country to country and operator to operator.

 Deposits help operators to cover their revenue in case customer is not able to make their payments.